connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 +++
-title = "Iterative Tree Traversal" date = "2023-10-06"
+title = "Iterative Binary Tree Traversal" date = "2023-10-06"
 +++

 There are two primary algorithms for traversing trees: breadth-first and depth-first search.

 One can implement these algorithms either iteratively or recursively.
-In general, the recursive solution is easier to write and often easier to reason about, but the iterative solution is generally faster and, in my opinion, easier to extend to real problems.
+In general, the recursive solution is easier to write and to reason about, but the iterative solution tends to be faster and, in my opinion, is easier to extend to real problems.

 This article will discuss the iterative implementation of these algorithms.